Devanshi-Bavaria/TWITTER-SENTIMENTAL-ANAYLSIS/README.md

 - [Usage](#usage)

 ## Overview
 The goal of this project is to classify tweets into positive or negative sentiments using the Sentiment140 dataset.
+It contains 1,600,000 tweets extracted using the twitter api.
 We perform data visualization to understand the distribution of sentiments and apply machine learning techniques to build a classification model.

 ## Dataset
 The Sentiment140 dataset includes the following fields: